syncfusion-content/xamarin-docs/Xamarin/Diagram/Gridlines.md

 ---
-title: Gridlines in Xamarin Diagram control | Syncfusion
+title: Gridlines in Xamarin Diagram control | Syncfusion&reg;
-description: Learn here all about Gridlines support in Syncfusion Xamarin Diagram (SfDiagram) control, its elements and more.
+description: Learn here all about Gridlines support in Syncfusion&reg; Xamarin Diagram (SfDiagram) control, its elements and more.
 platform: Xamarin
 control: Diagram
 documentation: ug